Accordance/helios/README.md

 npm's dependencies--defined in [package.json](./package.json)--are used by grunt to perform tasks.
 To check for updates, run `npm outdated -depth=0`.
 If you wish to update any NPM dependencies for the project, update [package.json](./package.json) accordingly and run `npm install`.
+If you wish to update `package.json` install `npm-check-updates` by running `npm install npm-check-updates`

 ### Bower
 Bower's dependencies--defined in [bower.json](./bower.json)--are used for front-end asset management.